hikogui/hikogui/docs/BON8.md

  - A message is a single value.
 Most often this value is of type Object or type Array.
  - String MUST end with eos (0xff) when:
    - The string is empty,
-   - When the next byte in the message starts another string.
+   - When the next byte in the message starts another string,
    - If there are no more bytes left in the message.
  - Strings MUST be a valid UTF-8 encoded string.
  - Strings MAY contain any Unicode code-point between U+0000 and U+10ffff.